 top of page

 The U.S. Foreign Account Tax Compliance Act (FATCA) seeks to detect U.S. tax evaders who maintain financial accounts either directly in offshore accounts and investments or indirectly through ownership of foreign entities.
-Similarly, the Common Reporting Standard (CRS) seeks to improve tax compliance through the automatic exchange of information between participating jurisdictions.
+Similarly, the Common Reporting Standard (CRS) and Crypto-asset Reporting Framework (CARF) seek to improve tax compliance through the automatic exchange of information between participating jurisdictions.

-The laws impact financial institutions, companies outside the financial industry, and individuals.
-FATCA and CRS compliance issues impact organizations and individuals in the following ways:
+The laws impact financial institutions, crypto-asset service providers, companies outside the financial industry, and individuals.
+FATCA, CRS, and CARF compliance issues impact organizations and individuals in the following ways:

-• Financial institutions must create internal compliance programs and undertake annual reporting to their national tax authority
+• Financial institutions and Reporting Crypto-asset Service Providers (RCASPs) must create internal compliance programs and undertake annual reporting to their national tax authority

-• Companies outside the financial industry must provide financial institutions with complex IRS withholding forms and CRS self-certifications for existing and new accounts
+• Companies outside the financial industry must provide financial institutions and RCASPs with complex IRS withholding forms and/or self-certifications for existing and new accounts

-• Individuals must also provide IRS withholding forms and CRS self-certifications
+• Individuals must also provide IRS withholding forms and/or self-certifications

 • Individual account holders must determine whether they are considered a "U.S. Person" and in which jurisdictions they are considered residents